cmu-transparency/demo-scala-labels/README.md

 in standard Scala itself.

 Labels serve as the basis of the enforcement system.
-Labels are special bits of data attached to standard values (and computations) and accompany them throughout the execution of a program.
+Labels are security-relevant annotations that accompany data (and computations) throughout the execution of a program.
 A string labeled with label type `L`, is given a type `Labeled[L, String]`.

 ```scala
   val secret: Labeled[L, String] = ???